 To make 14k gold, pure gold is bonded with other metals to create a much stronger metal alloy.
 It may incorporate zinc, nickel, silver, or copper and is approximately 58% gold.

-From choosing the perfect diamond shape to setting style, deciding what gold you want to feature on your ring is a personal preference.
-14k gold comes in yellow, white, and rose — each beautiful and complementary to many ring styles.
+Deciding what gold color you want to feature on your ring is a personal preference.
+Jewelry in 14k gold comes in white, yellow, or rose gold — each beautiful and complementary to many ring styles.
 If you’re in the beginning stages of deciding between white, yellow, and rose gold, check out this guide to learn more about what color is right for you and your style!